SINDHUK2003/Myntra/README.md

-# MyntraDemo Backend
+# Myntra Backend

 This is the backend replica of the Myntra, which is a simplified e-commerce platform.
-It provides RESTful APIs for managing user profiles, including login, profile creation, retrieval, update, and deletion.
+It provides RESTful APIs for managing user profiles, Mobile Number, Location, Product, Orders, Reviews and Payment.

-## Technologies Used
+## Tech Stacks

 - Java
 - Spring Boot
 - MySQL

+## Requirements

 - To Download JDK : [https://www.oracle.com/in/java/technologies/downloads/]
 - To Download Spring Boot Project File : [https://start.spring.io/]
 - To Download MySQL : [https://www.mysql.com/downloads/]
 - To Download IntelliJ IDEA : [https://www.jetbrains.com/idea/download/]
+- To Download Postman : []

 1. **Clone the repository:**